 It has been postulated that only isocitrate (I) produces cis aconitate, the presumed reactive intermediate.
 But since all of the aconitate in the reaction medium has been shown to proceed to citrate it can be further postulated that trans aconitate under the forced conditions of the reaction is isomerized to the cis form either by a low barrier of rotation of the double bond or via some other mechanism.

-It can also be postulated that conversion may also occur through the partially reactive hydrogens of the CH2 group, which being both "allylic" and α to a carboxyl, might be acidic enough to be removed by hydroxide (HO) ion with concomitant protonation of the alkene group as shown below.
+It can also be postulated that conversion may also occur through the partially reactive hydrogens of the CH2 group, which being both "allylic" and α to a carboxyl, is acidic enough to be removed by hydroxide (HO−) ion (step 1.) and placing a negative charge at one of the carbon atoms, followed by abstraction of hydrogen from water (step 2.) and regeneration of hydroxide as shown below.
 Alkaline earth metal hydroxides especially calcium hydroxide, supply the requisite cation and are basic enough to generate the right basic conditions required for the reactions to proceed.
 For instance, Ca+2 ions appear to be just the right size and are known for forming stable metal chelates of polycarboxylates.
-Consequently, in order for the hydration of cis isocitrate to occur, it would be ideal if the two cis carboxylates are chelated and held tightly by Ca+2 on the same side of the double bond forming a very reactive cis intermediate susceptible to a nucleophilic attack by HO.
+Consequently, in order for the hydration of cis isocitrate to occur, it would be ideal if the two cis carboxylates are chelated and held tightly by Ca+2 on the same side of the double bond forming a very reactive cis intermediate susceptible to a nucleophilic attack by HO−.

 Although the resonance forms depicts the intermediate structures it still doesn't give us all the information such as how the various groups, e.g., hydroxy, isocitrates, actually interact with one another.
 Before we proceed to that explanation, let us continue to the actual hydration of cis aconitate to citrate as depicted below.